Diamond Challenge FAQs

 When and where does the Summit take place?

-The Summit takes place in Clayton Hall at the University of Delaware from April 11-13, 2018.
+The Summit takes place in Clayton Hall at the University of Delaware in April.

 How can I reserve a spot at the Summit?

-If you’d like to attend, you will submit a quick application.
-Our application will go live on our Summit page of the website in Fall 2017.
+If you’d like to attend, you will submit a quick nomination form, or identify someone to nominate you.
+Our nomination application will go live on our Summit page of the website.

 Why should I participate in the Summit?